-Figures 3(a) and 3(b) are for the case when stock variance is in the higher quantile, i.e. $q_{2}(\alpha _{2})$ for $\alpha _{2}=0.9$.
-Compared to the previous case of $\alpha _{2}=0.5,$ the cross quantilograms have similar trends but larger absolute values.
-For $\alpha _{1}=0.05,$ the cross-quantilograms are negative and significant for about two years.
-This implies that when risk is higher than the $0.9$ quantile, there is an increased likelihood of having very large negative losses up to two years.
-For $\alpha _{1}=0.95,$ the cross quantilograms are positive and significant for about three years.
-This implies that when risk is very high (higher than the $0.9$ quantile), there is an increased likelihood of having a very large positive gain for the next three years.
-Figure 3(b) shows that the Box-Ljung test statistics are significant for some lags in most quantiles of stock returns except for $\alpha _{1}=0.5$.
+Figures 3(a) and 3(b) are for the case when stock variance is in the high quantile, i.e. $\tau_{2}=0.9$.
+Compared to the previous case of $\tau _{2}=0.1,$ the cross-quantilograms have similar trends but much larger absolute values.
+For $\tau_{1}=0.05,$ the cross-quantilogram $\hat{\rho} _{\tau}(1)$ is $-0.193,$ which implies that when risk is higher than its $0.9$ quantile, there is an increased likelihood of having a very large negative loss in the next day.
+For $\tau_{1}=0.95,$ the cross-quantilogram $\hat{\rho }_{\tau}(1)$ is $0.188,$ which implies that when risk is high (higher than its $0.9$ quantile), there is an increased likelihood of having a very large positive gain in the next day.
+The cross-quantilogram for $\tau_{1}=0.5$ is mostly insignificant and the Box-Ljung test statistics in Figure 3(b) are mostly significant except for $\tau_{1}=0.5$.

-The results in Figures 1(a)-3(b) show that stock variance is helpful in predicting stock return and detailed features depend on each quantile of stock variance and stock return.
-Stock variance is helpful in predicting particularly both tails and both shoulders of stock return distribution.
-When stock variance is in higher quantile, in general the absolute value of the cross-quantilogram is higher and the cross-quantilogram is significantly different from zero for larger lags.
-Our results exhibit a more complete quantile-to-quantile relationship between risk and return and additionally show how the relationship changes for different lags.
+The results in Figures 1-3 show that stock variance is helpful in predicting stock return and detailed features depend on each quantile of stock variance and stock return.
+When stock variance is in high quantile, the absolute value of the cross-quantilogram is higher and the cross-quantilogram is significantly different from zero for larger lags.
+Our results exhibit a more complete relationship between risk and return and additionally show how the relationship changes for different lags.